Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/React_uses_a_declarative_way_to_manipulate_the_UI.md

 ## Thinking about UI declaratively: how to think about _UI changes_ as _state changes_

 You’ve seen how to implement a form imperatively above.
 To better understand how to think in React, you’ll walk through reimplementing this UI in React.
-There are some steps you need to folow when you build an app in React:
+There are some steps you need to follow when you build an app in React:

 1. ==Identify your component’s **different visual states**==
 2. ==Determine what triggers those **state changes**==